hypersigilhq/hypersigil/product-documentation/implemented-features/multiple-select-provider-model-fix.md

 ### Key Features
 1. **Toggle Selection**: Click anywhere on a model row to toggle selection
 2. **Remove Individual Items**: X button on each selected badge
+3. **Search Functionality**: Real-time search bar to filter providers and models
-3. **Visual Validation**: Red error message when no models selected
+4. **Visual Validation**: Red error message when no models selected
-4. **Disabled Submit**: Submit button disabled when no models selected
+5. **Disabled Submit**: Submit button disabled when no models selected
-5. **Scrollable List**: Max height with scroll for long model lists
+6. **Scrollable List**: Max height with scroll for long model lists

 ### Technical Implementation
 ```typescript